 The aim is that the engagement with civil society will then continue, to allow ongoing input into Law Enforcement data programmes.

 The first workshop was held in July 2018 as an introduction and road mapping session for the rest of the process.
-The second workshop was held on 4th October 2018 exploring areas such as the governance of the system, a demonstration of some concept capabilities of the new system and conversations around data inspection and sharing.
+The second workshop was held in October 2018 exploring areas such as the governance of the system, a demonstration of some concept capabilities of the new system and conversations around data inspection and sharing.